-The Board has established an Audit Committee which covers all parts of the practice that operate under the UK audit licence.
-The Audit Committee is part of the permanent governance structure of EY.
+The Board has established a UK Audit Committee (UKAC) which covers all parts of the practice that operate under the UK audit licence.
+The UKAC is part of the permanent governance structure of EY.

 The goal and objectives of the UKAC are to monitor the integrity of the financial statements of Ernst & Young LLP, manage the firm's engagement with the external auditors, review significant financial reporting judgements and recommend the approval of the financial statements to the Board.